geokyr/ece-ntua-neural-networks-and-intelligent-systems/README.md

 The image captioning system was based on a `transformer-based model` and `BLEU score` was used as the metric for optimization.

+The optimizations included:

+- trying different `encoders`
-The optimizations included trying different `encoders`, modifying the `preprocessing` of the captions, utilizing transfer learning for the `embeddings` from the [Gensim](https://radimrehurek.com/gensim/models/word2vec.html) library, using a `beam search` algorithm for sentence generation and trying different `hyperparameters` for the model.
+- modifying the `preprocessing` of the captions
+- utilizing transfer learning for the `embeddings` from the [Gensim](https://radimrehurek.com/gensim/models/word2vec.html) library
+- using a `beam search` algorithm for sentence generation
+- trying different `hyperparameters` for the model